 Some Nigerians have even come out to admit that they engage in BDSM.
 Others have shared guidelines on how to turn pain into a pleasurable experience.

-In the spirit of entrepreneurship and the provision of goods and services, a lot of twitter vendors have shown up advertising everything from chokers to whips and spandex pants
+In the spirit of entrepreneurship and the provision of goods and services, a lot of twitter vendors have shown up advertising everything from chokers to whips and spandex pants… for men.

 When did you people join bondage gang?